laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 difficult to use existing generic encoders and may therefore diminish the value of using a standard representation format.

-Instead, applications can define transformations of their data into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
+Instead, applications can define (ALDR) transformations of their data into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
 This allows both the following implementation choices: